Hurricane Melissa: Cuba

 Earlier in the season, Cuba had experienced flooding, causing immense damage, from Hurricane Imelda.
-Melissa also impacted the same areas that were still recovering from Hurricane Oscar and its associated damage to power infrastructure.
+Melissa also impacted the same areas that were still recovering from Hurricane Oscar and its associated damage to power infrastructure the year prior.
 Prior to Melissa's landfall on Cuba, the hurricane caused flooding and landslides in the southeastern province of Santiago de Cuba.
-Melissa made landfall east of Chivirico in Santiago de Cuba at around 07:10 UTC on October 29, with sustained winds of 105 kn.
-President Miguel Díaz-Canel reported "considerable damage" from the hurricane in Cuba, with widespread flooding and streets buried in debris across Santiago de Cuba.
-Around 992,000 houses were damaged or destroyed in Guantánamo, Holguín and Santiago de Cuba provinces; the region lost power and cellular service.
+Melissa made landfall near Chivirico in Santiago de Cuba at around 07:20 UTC on October 29, with sustained winds of 115 mph.
+The highest reported winds in Cuba were a gust of 136 mph at an elevated weather station and a gust to 116 mph in the town of Contramaestre.
+First Secretary Miguel Díaz-Canel reported "considerable damage" from the hurricane in Cuba, with widespread flooding and streets buried in debris across Santiago de Cuba.
+Around 992,000 houses were damaged or destroyed in Guantánamo, Holguín, and Santiago de Cuba provinces; the region lost power and cellular service.
+In the nation, 642 medical facilities and 2,100 school were damaged.
 An oil refinery was damaged in Santiago de Cuba.
 Infrastructure to the plant, which was necessary for repairs, and a refinery tower were the most severely damaged areas of the plant.
 Crews from Havana and Sancti Spíritus were sent to aid with its reconstruction.
 Antonio Maceo Airport was damaged by Melissa and would not reopen to domestic flights until November 15.
 In El Cobre, in Santiago de Cuba, one death was reported.
 Seventeen people were injured and three million others were affected across the country, with 735,000 in shelters.
-The Cauto River overflowed, with some regions receiving around 20 inches of rainfall.
+The Cauto River overflowed, with some regions receiving around 20 in of rainfall.
 Multiple dams reported over 500 mm of rain.
 Flooding was recorded in Veguitas after excess water was removed from a nearby dam.
+After the storm, over 400,000 people lacked access to potable water.

 At the U.S. Guantanamo Bay Naval Base, downed trees led to 16 homes being considered uninhabitable and the air traffic control tower at the base's air strip was partially flooded.

-Two weeks after landfall, 60% of power infastructure in Santiago de Cuba province was without power.
+Two weeks after landfall, 60% of power infrastructure in Santiago de Cuba province was without power.
 About 158,000 hectares of crops were damaged or destroyed by the hurricane.
 Additionally, 53,000 people remained displaced.
+Due to standing water, a lack of medicine, and a general decline in Cuban quality of life, outbreaks of diseases, like dengue fever and chikungunya, occurred following Melissa.
+Additionally, it was reported that as of November 26, almost a month after the storm's passage, thousands remained without water or proper shelter in Cuba, in addition to continued lack of electrical power.